inference-labs-inc/dsperse/docs/arc42.md

   ![Vertical Layers Circuitization](images/vertical_layers.jpg)
-  *Note: In the diagram above, each colored node represents a vertical layer of the neural network, circuitized independently for distributed proof computation.*
+  *Note: In the diagram above, each colored node represents a vertical layer of the neural network, compiled independently for distributed proof computation.*
 ---